CaesarMundi/CaesarMundi/README.md

 # Hi I'm CaesarMundi 👋

 ### Who I am ⚙️
-+ Working as an engineer
++ Working as a senior engineer
 + Background in physics, environmental sciences, and music

 ### Working on 👁️